racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 ### Initial setup

-Before starting the lab we disabled all countermeasures on Ubuntu:
+Before starting the lab, we disabled all countermeasures on Ubuntu:

 * `sudo sysctl -w kernel.randomize_va_space=0` to disable address space randomization (otherwise, we would need to guess the exact addresses).
 * `sudo ln -sf /bin/zsh /bin/sh` as in previous labs, we needed to run this to enable programs executed in a Set-UID process.